CoderSales/Rust-Start/README.md

 # Rust-Start

-Scroll to bottom of README / Ctrl F for
+Scroll to bottom of README or Ctrl F for

 notes on running